guruprasath2515/ChatStudy/README.md

 # Ex.
 No:1b Study of Client Server Chat Applications
+## NAME:GURU PRASATH R
+## Reg.no:212223040053

 ## Aim:
 To perform a study on Client Server Chat Applications